How to make your own chai tea blend or chai tea bags from scratch

 - You can skip the roasting step if you want, but I find that it really brings out the flavors of the spices.

 - You may use dried ginger or alternatively, candied ginger.
-Just make sure it’s dry, because moisture make tea blends go bad quickly.
+Just make sure it’s dry, as should every ingredient you use for tea blends; moisture make tea go bad quickly.

 - Feel free to experiment with the spices to find your perfect chai tea blend.